vibanty-org/website/README.md

 # Details

-# Copyright
+# Training
-2016 Git Training
+To be discussed